 What is Expungement?

 Expungement means to wipe out, or destroy, the records associated with your criminal case.
 It’s the process by which the Police Department that placed you under arrest is ordered to destroy their file.
 The State Police is ordered to remove your case from their database.
 The State’s Attorneys Office is ordered to destroy their file and remove it from their database.
-The Clerk of the Court is ordered to destroy their file and remove you from their database.
+The Clerk of the Court is ordered to destroy their file and remove you from their database and computer system.
 In summary, expungement allows you to clear a case from your record so that the case would not appear in a background search.
 It’s an important tool that many people who have a criminal record do not use as often as they should.
 Expungement is available in Illinois and it’s something every criminal defendant should look into after their case is finished.

 What is Sealing?